aleksandrasv/Triangle-meshes-rendering/README.md

 # Dmitrieva Aleksandra

 ### Assignment 1: Triangle meshes rendering
-This application to renders an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
+This application renders an urban setting described in an external JSON file that must be uploaded by the user through a configuration panel.
 The JSON file has four layers describing the elements and color of buildings, parks, water and surface of a particular region.
 This image shows rendered image on the screen:
 ![img](https://raw.githubusercontent.com/uic-cs425/spring-2021-assignment-1-aleksandrasv/main/initial.png?token=AHKBAAZR7RZ3NT7RQ6MSLGLAKPXDO)